 Here is the next place I looked at in India:

-Last I looked at Alaska, Munich, and Minneapolis.
-I have begun to tire.
+Then I looked at Alaska, Munich, and Minneapolis.
 Again, presented without comment:

 These are not "global temperatures".
 How do you even define "global temperature"?
 These are a selection of airports with 75 to 100 years of temperatures measured by thermometers.

-When I look, I see two big things: 1) The annual extremes at each location span a much larger range of temperatures than any slow wandering of the median temperatures over almost a century.
-And 2) the series of medians (and the minima and maxima) look pretty close to random walks.
+When I look I see two big things: 1) The extremes at each location in each 4-year bin span a much larger temperature range than any slow wandering of the median temperatures over ~80 years.
+And 2) the series of medians (and the minima and maxima) look pretty close to random.

-Let me know what you think.
+What do you see?
 I suspect this is a case where most people will see what they expect to see.
-I'm not sure that's going to work very well for us.
-What do you see?
+How will that work out for us?